upadhyay-p/Team2-Case-Study-1/README.md

-# bootcamp-project
+# Team2-Case-Study-1
-Repository for bootcamp-project
+Repository for Team2-Case-Study-1

 ### To run this project, follow the below steps :
--  Clone this repo : `git clone github.com/shashijangra22/bootcamp-project`
+-  Clone this repo : `git clone github.com/shashijangra22/Team2-Case-Study-1`
 -  Make sure u have an instance of dynamodb running on port 8000.
 -  Initialise the DB [if empty] : `make db`
 -  Build the application : `make app`